 • Charges a one-time activation fee of $49.95

-Why we chose Ooma
+Why I picked Ooma

 Apps like Google Voice work as a lightweight VoIP solution designed for low-level VoIP usage.
 However, its simplicity can be too limiting for companies needing more capabilities to manage unpredictable call volumes.
 Ooma provides a straightforward solution with over 100 business phone features to connect and collaborate with your team.